tshort/OpenDSS/Distrib/readme.txt

 Copyright (c) 2008-2012, Electric Power Research Institute, Inc.
 All rights reserved.

-Version 7.5.0
+Version 7.6.0

 Installation
 ============

 OpenDSS currently runs on 32-bit or 64-bit Windows.
 To install, unzip the contents of this file into a directory of your choice, such as c:\opendss.
+Files that are specific to the 32-bit version will be written to an x86 subdirectory, such as c:\opendss\x86.
 Files that are specific to the 64-bit version will be written to an x64 subdirectory, such as c:\opendss\x64.
 The EXE and DLL files should not be moved after installation, but may be updated in place with newer versions.

 The standalone executable may be started in two ways: